Tziporah Malkah: Early life

-A year later her mother moved in with David Barnett in Canberra.
-It was at about that time that her mother, engaged in a legal battle over child support and property, changed her mind and demanded the children.
-Malkah then was moved to Canberra, where she attended Red Hill Primary School for two years and then Canberra Girls' Grammar School for three years before going to Narrabundah College for a year.
-She left school at fifteen to pursue her modelling career.
+Malkah attended Canberra Church of England Girls' Grammar School and Narrabundah College, before leaving school at fifteen to pursue her modelling career.

 Modelling

 In 1987, at the age of 13, Malkah won the Dolly Covergirl of the Year competition and was touted as the next big Australian supermodel.
+At the peak of her career, she was considered to be "one of Australia's most photographed women".

 In 1988 she appeared in a Nescafe cinema release only commercial also featuring INXS.
-By the early 1990s, she had become a high-profile model working in Sydney and New York, where she had moved to aged sixteen in 1990..
+By the early 1990s, she had become a model working in Sydney and New York, where she had moved to aged sixteen in 1990.
 She did shoots for Bloomingdales, Glamor magazine and Mademoiselle, and was featured on the covers of Dolly, Cleo, Elle, Follow Me, Black + White magazine and Vogue Australia.
-In 1993 she became the face of Oil of Ulan, Australia.

 In 2000 she made a TV commercial for Leggos pasta sauce, speaking in Italian throughout.
 Leggos made a series of commercials starring "iconic Australians", including Gough Whitlam, Shane Warne, Kerri Anne Kennerly and Malkah.

 In 2005–2006, Malkah was the face of AMP Capital Shopping Centres in Australia.